cswartzvi/hamilton/docs/concepts/function-modifiers-advanced.rst

 Nonetheless, there exists higher level abstractions for power users that *may* be useful for integrations with your existing platform.
 If you want to use complex machinery instead of writing 1 additional function, comeback when it's your 10th manually addition 🛠

-This page assumes an advanced understanding of Hamilton and will cover:
+This page assumes an advanced understanding of Apache Hamilton and will cover:

 - @pipe
 - @subdag